henrymoss/BOSS/README.md

 This is a package for performing Bayesian Optimization over String Spaces (BOSS).
 It accompanies https://arxiv.org/pdf/2010.00979.pdf and provides notebooks to recreate all the experiments.

-The code is built upon the emukit Bayesian optimziation library.
+The code is built upon the emukit Bayesian optimization library.
 We recommend following their tutorials to get started (https://github.com/amzn/emukit/tree/master/notebooks)

 We currently support the following spaces: